Collinskanyiri/dsc-phase-2-project-v2-3/README.md

 waterfront - House which has a view to a waterfront

-view - Has been viewed
+view - Does the property have a view?

 condition - How good the condition is ( Overall )